lee-anh/Adopet/README.md

 All of these owner accounts have the same functionalities, they are just in different locations.
 Feel free to change their zipcodes to other valid zipcodes (my info)

+*IMPORTANT*

+When uploading pets by bulk, make sure you place the csv in the csv folder of this project before trying to upload it.
+For a demo bulk upload csv, use demo.csv.

+When media (pictures and videos for pets) make sure to only use jpeg or mp4.
+Any pictures you intend to use should be placed in the pictures folder of this project, and any videos should be placed in the vidoes folder.
+For test pictures, use any animal from bird, cat, dog, fish, rabbit, or rodent + any number 1 - 8 (inclusive) + jpeg.
+Ex. dog7.jpeg, rodent3.jpeg.
+For test videos use any animal from bird, cat, dog, fish, rabbit, or rodent + either 1 or 2 + mp4.
+Ex. bird1.mp4, cat2.mp4.
+The test picture and video files are already in their respective folders.